lzzcd001/MeshDiffusion/README.md

 ### Single-view Conditional Generation

-First fit a DMTet from a single view of a mesh
+First fit a DMTet from a single view of a mesh positioned in its canonical pose

 ```
 cd nvdiffrec